 Our sole intention will be to investigate the issues thoroughly, and, should they be substantiated, resolve your complaint to your complete satisfaction.

 If following our investigations you are dissatisfied, you may contact us again, requesting that we review our decision.
 We will let you know the result of any review within 7 days of its completion and will confirm to you in writing of our final position on your complaint, explaining the reasons for the decision reached.

-You have six months from the date of our final response in which to complain to the Legal Ombudsman.
 The Legal Ombudsman can be contacted by post, e-mail or telephone, as follows: